Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Methdology

 \subsubsection{AC and DC Busbar Splitting model}

 Fig. \ref{fig:switch_model} shows a simple model of the AC ${sw_{\upsilon mi}^{ac}}$ and DC ${sw_{\xi re}^{dc}}$ switches to perform BS on AC and DC busbars.
 If the switch is closed, the parameters of the two buses at their extremes are identical.
 Thus, they are considered a single bus.
 If the switch is open, the two parts are electrically distant even if they are physically close.
-As a result, their voltage magnitudes and angles may differ.
-Note that we use the term ``switch" to refer to every switching unit capable of dividing a busbar into two sections.
+As a result, their voltage magnitudes and angles can differ.
+Note that we use the term ``switch" to refer to every switching unit involved in the described busbar splitting model.
 The modeled switches can perform the operations of an actual switch, a disconnector, or a circuit breaker.

 Fig. \ref{fig:busbar_splitting_visualization} shows the BS methodology for AC and DC busbars.
 On the left-hand side, every grid element connected to the AC busbar $i$ is removed from the busbar and connected to a new AC bus $m$.
-Switches ${sw_{\upsilon mi}^{ac}}$ and ${sw_{\upsilon mi'}^{ac}}$ connect node $m$, to either part ($i$ or $i'$) of the split busbar $i$, and the ZIL ${sw_{\upsilon ii'}^{ac}}$ links the two parts of busbar $i$.
-If the ZIL switch ${sw_{\upsilon ii'}^{ac}}$ is closed, the two parts of the AC busbar are connected and AC buses $i$ and $i'$ have the same complex voltage values.
+Switches ${sw_{\upsilon mi}^{ac}}$ and ${sw_{\upsilon mi'}^{ac}}$ connect node $m$, to either part ($i$ or $i'$) of the split busbar $i$, and the busbar coupler ${sw_{\upsilon ii'}^{ac}}$ links the two parts of busbar $i$.
+If the busbar coupler ${sw_{\upsilon ii'}^{ac}}$ is closed, the two parts of the AC busbar are connected and AC buses $i$ and $i'$ have the same complex voltage values.
 On the right-hand side of Fig. \ref{fig:busbar_splitting_visualization}, the DC busbar $e$ is split with the same methodology as the AC part.
-The DC switches ${sw_{\xi re}^{dc}}$ and ${sw_{\xi re'}^{dc}}$ link the new bus $r$ to the two parts of the split DC busbar $e$ and $e'$, with the DC ZIL ${sw_{\xi ee'}^{dc}}$ connecting them.
+The DC switches ${sw_{\xi re}^{dc}}$ and ${sw_{\xi re'}^{dc}}$ link the new bus $r$ to the two parts of the split DC busbar $e$ and $e'$, with the DC busbar coupler ${sw_{\xi ee'}^{dc}}$ connecting them.

 The total number of switches ($\acswitches + \dcswitches$) added to the model equals $\acswitches + \dcswitches = (\sum_{b=1}^{B} 2*n_{b}) + B$ where $B$ is the number of busbars being split and $n_{b}$ is the number of grid elements connected to each busbar.
 See sections \ref{AC_switch} and \ref{DC_switch} for the equations describing the AC and DC switches.